 There are two kinds of locking mechanisms to maintain tension in the head, ratchet and clutch, and sometimes a handle used for fine-tuning the pitch.

 The two systems used in pedal timpani

-There are two pedal systems used in pedal timpani, the locking system and the balanced action system.
+The two pedal systems used in pedal timpani are the locking system and the balanced action system.

-The advantage of balanced action systems, which are used in schools and brass bands, is that they are easy to operate.
-There is no need for locking, and the pitch can be changed quickly just by moving the pedal up and down.
-This makes it easy to handle modern music, which contains many key changes that often come in succession, without any problem.
+The advantage of balanced action systems, which are often used in schools and brass bands, is that they are easy to operate.
+There is no locking mechanism, and the pitch can be changed quickly just by moving the pedal up and down, for seamless adjustment anywhere.
+This is very useful when playing pieces that require frequent changes in pitch.